TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://imgur.com/Pygrq5W.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once there, download and install MySQL 5.5.62.
-Click through the initial two prompts and then select Typical->Install->Finish.
-Then the configuration wizard should show up.
-From there, click through the first prompt and then select Standard Configuration.
+Click through the initial two prompts and then select Typical-> Install ->Finish.
+Then the configuration wizard should show on screen from there, click through the first prompt and then select "Standard Configuration".
 Then set a password, click through the remaining prompts, and click execute.
-Finally, hit finish to close the configuration wizard.
+Finally, click finish to close the configuration wizard.
 </p>

 <p>
 <img src="https://imgur.com/YAPjk7V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now, in VM1, navigate to IIS  and run it as an administrator.
-Click PHP Manager in the menu then click Register New PHP Version->Browse (three dots)->PHP folder->php-cgi->OK.
+Click PHP Manager in the menu then click Register New PHP Version ->Browse (three dots) ->PHP folder ->php-cgi ->OK.
 Now restart the server.
 </p>

 <p>